 Type ‘Kersey’ in the search box to find applications in the Parish.

-The main residential village area of Kersey is a Conservation Area.
+The main central residential village area of Kersey is a Conservation Area.

 There are many listed buildings all around the parish.
 Our Conservation Area and heritage buildings are important assets helping to make Kersey a beautiful place in which to live, work and visit.